 In such a situation, the authorities are feverishly deciding how to neutralize the “women’s triumvirate” that has suddenly become so popular.

-On July 22, Andrei Mukavozchyk, a pro-government propagandist, wrote an article about the Women’s Revolution, or Women’s REbellion.
+On July 22, Andrey Mukavozchyk, a pro-government propagandist, wrote an article about the Women’s Revolution, or Women’s Rebellion.
 In the piece, he described how the “color revolution” was being prepared in Belarus.

 “Under the guise of democracy, revolt, riots, attacks, and the seizure of power are being prepared, “ Mukavozchyk writes.
 The cure against the new opposition, according to propagandists, is to “cut, burn, isolate and thoughtfully treat”.